What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 Following all this advice is probably the most effective way to treat a mild traumatic brain injury.

-But are there any other ways to help speed up the recovery process?
+But are there any other ways to shorten the recovery process?

 Actually, yes there are!